Tobacco and Vapes Act 2026: House of Lords

-The Bill's first reading in the House of Lords, a formal procedure which signals the start of its journey within the Lords, took place on 27 March 2025.
+The bill's first reading in the House of Lords, a formal procedure which signals the start of its journey within the Lords, took place on 27 March 2025.
 Its second reading took place on 23 April.
-It is now due to have its committee stage on a date to be announced.
+It had seven days of line-by-line examination in committee stage between 27 October and 26 November 2025, after which some amendments to the Bill were put forward.
+Report stage was held on 24 February 2026 and 3 March, and the third reading was on 9 March.

+The bill then returned to the House of Commons for the consideration of Lords amendments on 23 March 2026, and went to the House of Lords for consideration of amendments by the House of Commons on 20 April 2026.
+On that date, the House of Lords voted final approval of the bill.
+The bill received Royal Assent on 29 April 2026, becoming the Tobacco and Vapes Act 2026.
+Health Secretary Wes Streeting described the approval as "a turning point" for the nation's health.

-On 14 May 2025, Lord Vaizey tabled an amendment to the Bill following his visit to the Swiss research facility of leading heated tobacco company Philip Morris International, which paid for Vaizey's flight and accommodation.
+On 14 May 2025, Lord Vaizey tabled an amendment to the Bill following his visit to the Swiss research facility of heated tobacco company Philip Morris International, which paid for Vaizey's flight and accommodation.
 He suggested that more research was needed into comparing the harm to human health from heated tobacco relative to the harm of smoking cigarettes.
 Martin McKee, professor of European public health at the London School of Hygiene & Tropical Medicine, suggested that a better comparison would be to compare its harm relative to not smoking at all.

 Reactions

-While the Bill was supported by a majority of Parliament across both parties, Reform UK leader Nigel Farage criticised it, saying during the third reading: "we want to make our own minds up.
-You can educate us, you can tell us, you can give us the facts but the idea that this place should make those decisions for other people, well it sort of shows me that the spirit of Oliver Cromwell is alive and well."
+While the Bill was supported by a majority of Parliament across both parties, it was criticised by Reform UK leader Nigel Farage, who compared it to the "puritanical spirit" of Oliver Cromwell and pledged to repeal the law if he becomes Prime Minister.

-The Bill was supported by health organisations, including Cancer Research UK, Action on Smoking and Health and Royal College of Paediatrics and Child Health.
+The bill was supported by health organisations, including Cancer Research UK, Action on Smoking and Health and Royal College of Paediatrics and Child Health.
 In an August 2024 YouGov poll, 61% of UK adults supported the efforts to phase out smoking by banning it for people born after 1 January 2009, while 27% opposed it.
 81% supported the banning of disposable vapes, while 13% opposed it.

+In March 2026, the Association of Convenience Stores (ACS) started an awareness campaign to assist retailers to prepare for the bill's age verification rules.

+The Department of Health and Social Care began a consultation in July 2026 for the introduction of plain packaging and restrictions on flavour descriptions for vapes.
+The 12-week, UK-wide consultation also covered the permitted colours of vaping devices and how vaping and nicotine products should be displayed in shops.

+In response to the bill, vaping firms argued that the restrictions could lead some former smokers to return to tobacco or obtain products through unregulated markets.

+Following opposition from bar owners, the proposal to prohibit smoking in pub beer gardens was omitted from the reintroduced bill.